Thursday, December 19, 2024

 Agnes Repplier on Humor and Other Subjects: "People who cannot recognize a palpable absurdity are very much in the way of civilization"

 Sunday is the day that Agnes Repplier passed away 74 years ago.
-The American writer (1858-1950) is three or four generations removed from us (if not five), and seems forgotten today but the woman once described as no less than "our dean of essayists" sounds like she was the blogger for over 50 years at the turn of the century (19th-20th).
+The American writer (1858-1950) is three or four generations removed from us (if not five), and seems forgotten today but the woman once described as no less than "our dean of essayists" sounds like she was the equivalent of a blogger for over 50 years at the turn of the century (19th-20th).

 Wouldn't you say that the following quote applies to the left and their wokesters for (at least) the past 25 years?